O'Reilly DROPS THE HAMMER on Obama: 'Guilty of Subversion' | John Hawkins' Right Wing News

 CLAPPER: I can deny it.

 I’d say that is pretty definitive.
-Our president, President Trump has asked for an investigation.
-We hope that will happen but this whole thing is still terrible for our country.
+President Trump has asked for an investigation.
+We hope that will happen, but this whole thing is still terrible for our country.
 Sad but true.

 To see what Bill O’Reilly says about it, click here.
 It is worth your time.